 - Proof of your English or French Proficiency Test

-Top Universities for Aerospace Engineering Courses in Canada
+Top Universities for Aerospace Engineering in Canada for International Students

 There are many universities that offer Aerospace Engineering courses in Canada.
 Here is the list of Universities and links to their website from where you can apply:

 - McGill University

 - Fanshawe University

 - University of Toronto